 Professor Mark Priestley

-In addition to my research and teaching in the School, I am Scientific Director of the European Commission's Academic Network of European Disability experts (ANED) and administrator of the international online discussion forum disability-research.
-I was previously Head of the School of Sociology and Social Policy (2011-2014), and Pro-dean for Research in the Faculty of Education, Social Sciences and Law (2004-2007).
-I am a Fellow of the Academy of Social Sciences and adjunct Visiting Professor at the National University of Ireland Galway.
+I was formerly Head of the School of Sociology and Social Policy (2011-2014), and Pro-dean for Research in the Faculty of Education, Social Sciences and Law (2004-2007).
+I am a Fellow of the Academy of Social Sciences and administrator of the international online discussion forum disability-research.

 - School research impact champion